dmyates/T-Rex/README.md

 T-Rex Game
 ==========

-It's a game about a T-Rex.
+It's a game about a T-Rex. and a Velociraptor!!!